 The interwar period saw aggressive mechanized training programs develop across the Army.
-In July 1940, General Adna Chaffee was appointed as the chief of the Army's armor branch and was given complete control over its doctrine, organization, and equipment.31 Chaffee, raised as a cavalry officer, became a staunch supporter of an independent armored force.
+In July 1940, General Adna Chaffee was appointed as the chief of the Army's armor branch and was given complete control over its doctrine, organization, and equipment.
+Chaffee, raised as a cavalry officer, became a staunch supporter of an independent armored force.
 The War Department accepted his general view of establishing an armored force and published it as doctrine in Field Service Regulations: Operations, FM 100-5.
 It described the armored division as the basic unit of the combined arms that can conduct independent operations.
-It is organized specifically to per-
+It is organized specifically to perform missions that require mobility and firepower and achieve decisive effects, particularly in the rear and support areas of the enemy.
+This description shows how much independence the Army believes its tank units should retain.
+An armored force organized for independent operations served as the foundation for the Army's 17 series field manuals used for training Army tank units.
+Those tactics were being taught to Marine armor units after FLEX 6 took place in 1940.